pije76/coleco_zodiac_table/README.md

 # Coleco Zodiac table calculator
-***Python script to create birth date code tables for the [Coleco Zodiac](http://www.handheldmuseum.com/Coleco/Zodiac.htm) (which can be emulated by MAME 0.171 or later)***
+***Python script to create code tables for the [Coleco Zodiac](http://www.handheldmuseum.com/Coleco/Zodiac.htm) (which can be emulated by MAME 0.171 or later)***

-Note that the codes computed by this script may differ slightly from those in the Coleco Zodiac manual (on pages 17 to 30).
+Note that the codes computed by this script may differ slightly from those in the Coleco Zodiac manual (on pages 17 to 30, and 41 to 48, respectively).

-Also note the daily preview/advice codes seem to work differently and that this table is not for them!

-## Output
+## Output files

-Coleco_zodiac_table.txt contains output of the program from 1900 to 2100.
+Coleco_zodiac_table.txt contains birth date output of the program from 1900 to 2100.

+Coleco_zodiac_advice_table.txt has date codes for daily preview and advice modes between 1979 and 2030.

 ## Prerequisites

 Python3 and [PySwissEph](https://github.com/astrorigin/pyswisseph)

+Coleco_table_create.py computes birth date codes.

+Coleco_table_advice_preview_create.py computes date codes for daily preview and advice modes.

-## Technical Background
+## Technical background

 Table elements are a compact hexadecimal representation of the signs the astrological planets are in at that date.